Raybeam/zartan/README.md

 # Installation and deploy instructions

 Before you deploy to production you'll need to create a development environment.
-Your development environment will require some of the same steps as deploying to production, but you only need to install the core apt-get dependencies, configure redis and rvm.
+Your development environment will only require some of the same steps as deploying to production.
+Install the core apt-get dependencies and rvm.
 From there, run:
 ```
 rvm install ruby2.2.0
 rvm use ruby2.2.0@zartan --create